 The llama moment has garnered more attention than any other sequence of the film, but I was most partial to a much later zoological intervention.
 While the llama wanders into the foreground to dismember the film’s human loci of attention, an astonishing and absolutely droll inversion of this earlier moment near the film’s end shows a horse in close-up, facing away from us and staring at de Zama and the other characters in the far background.
 Then, the horse turns its head back around to stare directly into the camera in a gesture that communicates its absolute disinterest in a human conflict that seems absurdly foolish and irrelevant to it.
 Rather than the animal disputing the film’s attention, as in the earlier bit, this moment simultaneously implicates us in the spectatorial regimes of humankind and suggests that the most legitimate gaze onto what is increasingly a harebrained fracas is the thoroughly quizzical, brutally indifferent vision of this animal, a being which refuses – in its absurdity – to even be metaphorized, to “mean” something we can latch on to and thereby contain in a prison of simile.

 Both aforementioned images, not to mention the film’s opening, draw us to the film’s absolutely faultless management of foreground-background tension, but it also signals its astonishingly casual visual mastery more widely.
-If the tone undercuts de Zama’s banal posturing with prickly comedy, the wide frames offer cosmic, expansive compositions which render the nominal protagonist’s self-possession and his supposed supremacy over this pitiless expanse a posture of imposture.
+If the tone undercuts de Zama’s banal posturing with prickly comedy, the wide frames offer cosmic, expansive compositions that render the nominal protagonist’s self-possession and his supposed supremacy over this pitiless expanse a posture of imposture.
 The narrative structure wrings dry any sense of accomplishment, offering a fractured and deliberately unsatisfactory tempo that furnishes a sense of de-centered suspension, a series of pyrrhic quests defined not by transcendence but supreme inertia.

 Even the canniest Western-language films about European colonialists prey to their own delusions of mastery or purpose– from Lawrence of Arabia all the way on down to the recent The Lost City of Z – tend to sympathize with the desire – in the abstract – to “find” oneself through exotic adventure.
 These films tend to lament only that their tragically doomed protagonists could not ultimately imagine any way to launder these dreams without folding them into the rhetoric and logic of colonialism, even if hesitantly.
 In practice, this tends to mean that the films disown colonialism but mostly empathize with the failure of the Westerner who can’t escape the logic of colonialism that almost always subtends adventure, construed rhetorically as “personal” to efface the “political”.